preco21/eslint-config/readme.md

 }
 ```

-- `@preco21/eslint-config`: The basic config for common JavaScript projects.
-This config is assuming you are in `node` environment (e.g. `nodejs`, `webpack`, ...).
-- `@preco21/eslint-config/react`: The config for React projects with support for React and JSX.
-- `@preco21/eslint-config/react-native`: The config for ReactNative projects with support for React and JSX.

-Every concrete config has [ECMAScript modules](http://2ality.com/2014/09/es6-modules-final.html) support and latest ECMAScript features enabled by default.
+Every top-level config has [ECMAScript modules](http://2ality.com/2014/09/es6-modules-final.html) support and latest ECMAScript features enabled by default.

-### Composable configs
+### Individual configs

-If the concrete rules don't support your use-cases, you may use composable configs from the `rules` folder to assemble your own config:
+If the top-level configs don't fit in your use-cases, you may assemble your own config by mixing individual configs exposed from the `rules` folder:

 ```json
 {